eldermoraes/quarkus-workshop-langchain4j/docs/docs/section-3/step-01.md

 Let's understand these properties:

-- quarkus.container-image.registry: the containers registry where we'll host our images.
+- **quarkus.container-image.registry**: the containers registry where we'll host our images.
 Here we are using Docker Hub, but it could be any other one.
-- quarkus.container-image.group: your account name at Docker Hub (or at the registry that you chose).
+- **quarkus.container-image.group**: your account name at Docker Hub (or at the registry that you chose).
-- quarkus.container-image.name: the name of your application/deployment.
+- **quarkus.container-image.name**: the name of your application/deployment.
-- quarkus.container-image.tag: version tag.
+- **quarkus.container-image.tag**: version tag.
-- quarkus.kubernetes.service-type: the service type at Kubernetes cluster.
+- **quarkus.kubernetes.service-type**: the service type at Kubernetes cluster.
 If you have access to a full Kubernetes cluster, you can use `load-balancer`.
 In our case, using Openshift Developer Sandbox, we'll use `ClusterIP` and then expose it for external access (more about it in a bit).
-- quarkus.kubernetes-client.trust-certs: for demo purposes, we are using self-signed certs, so we need to trust them.
+- **quarkus.kubernetes-client.trust-certs**: for demo purposes, we are using self-signed certs, so we need to trust them.

 !!! important "User your own configurations"
     Change `docker.io` to your container registry (if using another one) and `eldermoraes` to your own account.
 If you don’t, your push ==will fail==.